 TRACK THE STORMS: Interactive radar

-Wednesday, hurricane researchers at Colorado State University released their updated outlook for the 2020 season and are now calling for 24 (!!!) named storms, 12 hurricanes and 5 major hurricanes (category 3 or higher).
+Recently, hurricane researchers at Colorado State University released their updated outlook for the 2020 season and are now calling for 24 named storms, 12 hurricanes and 5 major hurricanes (category 3 or higher).

 By any measure, this is considered a hyperactive forecast that will keep meteorologists busy.
-If the above forecast is correct, we would be forced into the greek alphabet for only the second time in history.
+If the above forecast is correct, we would be forced into the Greek Alphabet for only the second time in history.
 The last time, and only time we did, was in 2005.
 And we all remember how crazy that season was.
 The 2020 season is looking to be nearly as active.

 Remember, the number of storms does NOT equate to landfalls or impacts.
-Many are likely to remain at sea.
+Many storms that do form, are likely to remain at sea.
 We don't mind us having an active season, as long as we see more of those "fish storms" rather than storms that threaten the country or any populated land mass.